aspect-build/aspect-cli/docs/aspect_build.md

 ## aspect build

-Builds the specified targets, using the options.
+Build the specified targets

 ### Synopsis

 Invokes bazel build on the specified targets.

 See 'bazel help target-syntax' for details and examples on how to specify targets to build.

 ```
 aspect build [flags]